wp-plugins/better-forms/readme.txt

 * [Our own site](http://synved.com/) where you can see social sharing and following in action
 * [Stripefolio theme demo](http://wpdemo.synved.com/stripefolio/) where you can see how the form elements will look
 * [The free Stripefolio WordPress portfolio theme](http://synved.com/stripefolio-free-wordpress-portfolio-theme/ "A free WordPress theme that serves as a readable blog and a full-screen portfolio showcase") the Official page for the theme in the above demo link
+* [Formalize](http://formalize.me/) the JavaScript library responsible for the new forms look

 == Installation ==